 Supplies needed for the hands-on portion of the workshop will be provided; you may choose to bring your own book repair tools to work with, such as scissors, box cutter or Xacto knife, bone folder, and/or glue brush.

-**OPTIONAL: BRING SOME DAMAGED BOOKS TO SHARE AND REPAIR – Some techniques will be tried “hands-on” with provided materials; there will also be some time to review and repair damaged items brought to the workshop by participants.**
+**OPTIONAL: BRING A DAMAGED BOOK TO SHARE AND REPAIR – Some techniques will be tried “hands-on” with provided materials; there will also be some time to review and repair damaged items brought to the workshop by participants.**

 Also see Advanced Book Repair: Hardcover Techniques taking place on Friday, July 27 from 10 to 1 at MLSC.
 More information at https://cslib.libcal.com/event/4269942